 Is it necessary that my child testifies in a Virginian court?

-No. In the case of a no-fault (uncontested) divorce, where both parties have settled on issues involving the child with little or no problems, there is no need for a child to appear in court.
+No. In the case of a no-fault (uncontested) divorce, where both parties have settled on issues involving the minor with little or no problems, there is no need for a minor to appear in court.
 However, if parents cannot come to an agreement on issues concerning the child, he/she may be asked to testify in court in order to rule in their best interest.